|

 Magna Carta became the symbol against

-oppression, the symbol of the constitution over the king.
-And as
+oppression, the symbol of the constitution over the king, or as seen

-oppression always has been of concern whenever people had power over
+And since oppression has always been of concern whenever people had power over

 people, Magna Carta became